onetarek/wp-ad-guru/readme.txt

 == Changelog ==
+= 2.1.0 - September 11, 2019 =
+* New: Ad setup manager page.
+Completely new UI to create condition and setup ads to pages.
+* Update: Latest MaxMind GeoIP Database.

 = 2.0.4 - March 08, 2019 =
-* Update: Add new predefined sizes for zones and banners
+* Update: Add new predefined sizes for zones and banners.
-* Update: Redesign plugin main dashboard page
+* Update: Redesign plugin main dashboard page.
-* Update: Latest MaxMind GeoIP Database
+* Update: Latest MaxMind GeoIP Database.

 = 2.0.3 - February 17, 2019 =
 * Fix: PHP Warnings were being happened when there is no zone created yet.

 = 2.0.2 - February 10, 2019 =
-* Fix: content type image : image link was blank in output
+* Fix: content type image : image link was blank in output.

 = 2.0.1 - February 9, 2019 =
 * Fix: modal popup preview area was overlapping the media uploader modal.